Search result

 RECORDS OF THE U.S. COUNCIL OF ECONOMIC ADVISERS, (1969) 1974-77 Extent 70.4 linear feet (ca. 140,800 pages) Scope and Content Note The Council of Economic Advisers, established within the Executive Office of the President by the Employment Act of 1946, provided economic analysis and advice to the President and assisted him in developing and evaluating economic policies.
 The CEA consisted of a chairman and two members appointed by the President, with the advice and consent of the Senate and a supporting …

-White House Communications Agency Audiotapes: Press Briefings, Pool Reports, and Miscellaneous, 1974-77 Scope and Content Note The White House Communications Agency (WHCA) recorded press briefings by various officials, press pool reports, and occasional other events during the administration of Gerald Ford.
+White House Communications Agency Audiotapes: Vice President Nelson Rockefeller Speeches, Remarks, and News Conferences, 1974-77 Scope and Content Note The White House Communications Agency (WHCA) recorded many of Vice President Nelson Rockefeller’s speeches, news conferences, and public statements made at the White House and other Washington, D.C. locations.
 The table below lists these recordings and is based on WHCA’s daily inventory log.
-Actual tape times may differ from what was indicated by the White House staff.
-Use the search capabilities in your PDF …
+Actual tape times may differ from what was indicated by the White …